cjmcdonald42/mxMoodle/local/mxschool/README.md

 ## Dependencies
 This plugin has the following dependencies:
 - Moodle 3.7 (2019052000)
+and is currently running on and being developed with
+- Moodle 3.9 (2020061500)

 ## Subpackages
 This package houses the following subpackages and pages: